ucsd-cse131/sp22/lectures/03-adder.md

 Remembering names is _hard_.

-We can write an **overloaded** function, and let the compiler figure out the correct implementation from the type, using **Typeclasses**.
+We can write an **overloaded** function, and let the compiler figure out the correct implementation from the type, using **Type-Classes**.

 The following defines an _interface_ for all those types `a` that can be converted to x86 assembly: